JJMats/behavioral_cloning/writeup.md

 Multiple approaches were used to reduce overfitting of the model.
 After numerous attempts, it was found that a single dropout layer in conjunction with the LeakyReLU activation functions provided a satisfactory reduction in neuron links to provide adequate performance of the final model.
 The model contains a dropout layer between the final convolutional layer and the flattening layer (model.py, line 112) to reduce overfitting of the model.

 For model validation, a data set was split from the training data before the model was trained to quantify the fitment of the model.
 An 80/20% split was chosen (training/validation) (model.py, line 23).
 After the model was trained, it was tested by utilizing the self-driving car simulator in autonomous mode to provide the test data for final validation of model performance.
-The performance of the model was quantified by ensuring that the vehicle could remain on the driving surface of the track while driving a lap around each course.
+The performance of the model was evaluated by ensuring that the vehicle could remain on the driving surface of the track while driving a lap around each course.

 #### 3. Model parameter tuning